Lethal vs. Non-Lethal Control

 While Rhode Island and other states have laws on the books that prohibit the feeding of wildlife, local ordinances can be a valuable management tool for communities with active coyote populations.

-We have compiled a “Coyote Management Toolkit for Rhode Island Municipalities” that includes policies and practices adopted by the towns of Aquidneck and Conanicut Islands that can serve as models for other communities.
+Drawing on the above resources, we have compiled a “Coyote Management Toolkit for Rhode Island Municipalities.”
 A PDF is available on request from firstname.lastname@example.org.